alphaWeGo/learngit/readme.txt

-git is a version control systemff ffhjgr
+git is a version control system read go head